gravity-platform/doc/source/_pages/api/event.md

 * `opened`<br />Graviton has created the event, no worker started its work.
 * `working`<br />A worker is currently working on that item.
-* `done`<br />A worker has finished his work
+* `done`<br />A worker has finished his work.
-* `failed`<br />A worker has done is worked, but in a failed state.
+* `failed`<br />A worker picked up the work, but finished in a failed state.
 You may find more information in the `errorInformation` property.

 ### What you receive on the queue

-Graviton sends data of content-type `application/json` to the queue.
-Depending of your implementation of AMQP client this may already be deserialized to an object automatically or you will need to deserialize it yourself.
+Graviton sends data of the content-type `application/json` to the queue.
+Depending on your AMPQ client implementation this may already be deserialized to an object automatically or you will need to deserialize it yourself.

 A typical message of Graviton would be like this: